frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

 Correspondingly, [gRPC] also uses protoc with a special [gRPC] plugin to generate code from your proto file for this `Greeter` RPC service.
-See [this ScalaPB section](https://scalapb.github.io/grpc.html) for a deeper explanation.

 You can find more information about Protocol Buffers in the [Protocol Buffers documentation](https://developers.google.com/protocol-buffers/docs/overview).

 ### frees-rpc

-In the previous section, we’ve seen an overview about what [gRPC] and [ScalaPB] offer for defining protocols and generating code (compiling protocol buffers).
+In the previous section, we’ve seen an overview about what [gRPC] offers for defining protocols and generating code (compiling protocol buffers).
 Now, let’s see how [frees-rpc] offers the same but in the **Freestyle** fashion, following the FP principles.

 First things first, the main difference respect to [gRPC] is that [frees-rpc] doesn’t need `.proto` files, but it still uses protobuf, thanks to the [PBDirect] library, which allows to read and write Scala objects directly to protobuf with no `.proto` file definitions.
 Therefore, in summary we have: